 Complete List of Dinnerware Brands Made in the USA

-HF Coors has been making ceramic dinnerware in the U.S. since 1925, and moved from their original site in Inglewood, California, to Tucson, where they now manufacture, in 2003.
-“We recognize the value to restaurants and consumers of having a product that is made in the USA,” said HF Coors President Dirck Schou.
+HF Coors has been making ceramic dinnerware in the U.S. since 1925 and moved from their original site in Inglewood, California, to Tucson, where they now manufacture, in 2003.
+“We recognize the value to restaurants and consumers of having a product made in the USA,” said HF Coors President Dirck Schou.
 He loves that they can work so closely with their suppliers and trust that they are putting the highest quality materials and effort into their products.
 Their American white dinnerware stood out from the competition primarily because of its durability.
-This line of bowls, plates, platters, and other items are commercial quality and extremely chip resistant – fit for any restaurant or your dining room table.
+This line of bowls, plates, platters, and other items is commercial quality and extremely chip-resistant – fit for any restaurant or dining room table.
 It’s “the same strength dinnerware that we supply to restaurants nationwide,” said Schou – a quality that he says consumers love about them most.
-Each piece is vitrified (impermeable to water), lead-free, and cadmium free – passing FDA standards with flying colors.
+Each piece is vitrified (impervious to water), lead-free, and cadmium-free – passing FDA standards with flying colors.

 Lenox is second to none when it comes to high-quality fine china – they did it for over 125 years, but sadly went out of business in the U.S. However, you can still buy their old American made china from a few retailers.

 Pickard is America’s oldest fine china company, making dinnerware in America since 1893, now based in Chicago.
 Pickard gives you 37 different options for purchasing sets or individual pieces.